Rockylars/Wulfram/docs/objects/Malicious Magpie/idea.md

-This beggar will take a bomb for a chance at half a soul heart.
+This beggar will take a bomb for a chance at spawning half a soul heart.

 For every fail you get a bone orbital.